akenofu/HackAllTheThings/docs/README.md

 - All notes under the Misc.
 Category
 - My Testing Setup: Android, WSL and more

-Dare I say these are Karim flavored techniques UwU
+Dare I say these are Karim flavored techniques

 ## Online book
 The mark down book of this repo has search functionality, collapsing nav bars and some other good stuff 😋